 BL: It’s been positive.
 I’m respected in the garage.
 I’m respected amongst my fellow drivers.
 And the fan base has welcomed me as well, so it’s very satisfying and relieving because traditionally NASCAR hasn’t been very welcoming to anybody outside the Southeast who doesn’t happen to be a White male.
 It’s surprising too, because I never anticipated getting the reception and support that I’ve gotten.

 DI: Do you think your experience has been easier than what Willy Ribbs endured in the ’80s?

 BL: I think so, yes.
 I didn’t walk in his shoes.
 But he is one of the guys who helped pave the way for me, just like Wendell Scott helped pave the way for Willy.
 I hope to think that I’ll pave the way for the next African-American driver.

 DI: NASCAR has a program called Drive for Diversity, which Chris Bristol is participating in.
 Can he be NASCAR’s next Black driver?

 BL: It remains to be seen.
 It’s all a matter of whether he has the right opportunities presented to him and whether he is able to take advantage of them when they are presented.
 There are a number of guys on the horizon that, if given the right opportunities, could do well.

-DI: Do you think NASCAR is hoping that you can do for auto racing what Tiger Woods and the Williams sisters did for golf and tennis?
+DI: Do you think NASCAR is hoping that you can do for your sport what Tiger Woods and the Williams sisters did for theirs?

 BL: There’s no question that NASCAR wants to make the sport more inclusive.
 That’s one of their objectives, to make the sport more reflective of the hue of this country.
 So programs like Drive for Diversity are steps in that direction.
 So there’s no doubt that they would like to see the sport resonate more with people of color.
 They are very interested and supportive of what I’m doing.